MaastrichtU-IDS/d2s-docs/docs/guide-deploy-app.md

 ## Cleaner URL using free DNS

-Register to [afraid.org](https://freedns.afraid.org/) to get a cleaner and stable URL without the IP address for free.
+Register to [afraid.org](https://freedns.afraid.org/) to get a cleaner and stable URL without the inelegant IP address for free.

 > E.g. http://into-the-graph.mooo.com/